joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 });
 ```

-When we refresh the browser, nothing changes!
+When we refresh the browser, nothing changes.

 We need to go to terminal, press <kbd>control</kbd> <kbd>c</kbd>, then type `node app.js` EVERY SINLGE TIME WE MAKE A CHANGE.

 This isn't a good workflow.

 So we're going to install a new package called `nodemon` (short for node monitor - how you pronounce it is up for debate).
 Nodemon is going to monitor your app for changes to files.
-When it detects that you've made a change and saved it, it will automatically restart your server for you!
+When it detects that you've made a change and saved it, it will automatically restart your server for you.

 One more detail.
 Since we are going to want this for every single express app, we can install nodemon globally so we can use it without having to install it every single time.